iltommi/qdb-documentation/source/api/c.rst

     :param new_value: A pointer to a buffer that represents the entry's content to be updated to the server in case of match.
     :param new_value: The length of the buffer, in bytes.
     :param comparand: A pointer to a buffer that represents the entry's content to be compared to.
-    :param new_value: The length of the buffer, in bytes.
+    :param comparand_length: The length of the buffer, in bytes.
     :param original_value: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's original content, before the update, if any.
     :param original_value_length: A pointer to a size_t that will be set to the content's size, in bytes.